datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions1

-Use Nano to write a script called `bin/range.sh` that uses `wc -l` and `grep -v` in that order to list the names and number of lines in all of the files given on the command line *without* showing the total number of lines in all files.
+Use Nano to edit the script `range.sh` and replace the `____` placeholders so that it lists the names and number of lines in all of the files given on the command line *without* showing the total number of lines in all files.
 (Do not try to subtract the column header lines from the files.)